News

 Greenbelt Development:

-• Our Greenbelt area saw exciting progress with Phase 1 of development, including the planting of 20 trees by our landscaper, Haven.
+• Our Greenbelt area saw exciting progress with Phase 1 & 2 of development, including the planting of 36 trees total by our landscaper, Haven, and creation of a bridge and sitting area.

 • This area is bordered by Prescott, Fredrick and Ascot and was unimproved by the developers since the establishment of the neighborhood.

-• Our vision is to create a peaceful, low-maintenance space for walking, reading, and enjoying nature.
+• The vision is to create a peaceful, low-maintenance space for walking, reading, and enjoying nature.

 Haven Landscaping Improvements: